 Personality Type: Part-time Lover: wants to be in the same room but gimme some space!

-Jackson is neutered, FeLV and FIV negative, current on shots, treated for fleas and worms, microchipped and is litter box trained.
+Christie is spayed, FeLV and FIV negative, current on shots, treated for fleas and worms, microchipped and is litter box trained.

 Adoption fee: $50.00